-Hypertension, high cholesterol, and type 2 diabetes linked to greater risk of peripheral artery disease in men
+Hypertension, high cholesterol, and type 2 diabetes are linked to a greater risk of peripheral artery disease (PAD) in men.

 An atherosclerotic syndrome characterized by blockage of the arteries, especially in the extremities, peripheral artery disease affects eight to 10 million people in the U.S. It is associated with reduced function and a higher risk of negative cardiovascular outcomes, including death.
 Even though it is a serious and common condition negatively affecting the quality of life of the patients, PAD continues to be underdiagnosed and, as a result, undertreated.